afshinamighi/Courses/DataAnonymization/exercises.md

 Suppression is used to obliterate values that are identifying individuals.
 One common example could be replacing values of social security numbers with ' * '.

 #### Partial Suppression:
-One may generalise a set of values using partial suppression.
+One may generalise a set of values using partial suppression (masking).
 In partial suppression, the original value is suppressed in different levels which results in a hierarchy of values.

 Examples: